 The Ernie Ball 2146 Earthwood guitar strings are another great phosphor bronze option.
 These strings offer a clear, warm tone that also offers a nice bit of brightness and richness.

-This is a light gauge pack of strings, that is incredibly reliable and high-quality and will give you everything you look for in an excellent set of acoustic guitar strings.
+This is a light gauge pack of strings, that is incredibly reliable and high-quality and will give you everything you look for in an excellent set of strings.
 The strings feature a blend of 92% copper, 7.7% tin, and 0.3% phosphorous.

-These acoustic guitar strings come packaged securely and resist oxidation while sitting in the music store due to Ernie Ball’s Element Shield Packaging,
+These guitar strings come packaged securely and resist oxidation while sitting in the music store due to Ernie Ball’s Element Shield Packaging,